 - Trigger-Activated Clamp

 Let’s take a closer look at each of these clamp types.

-F Type woodworking clamps are most often used when a secure grip is required for tasks such as gluing or screwing together two wood pieces.
-Its ‘F’ shape comprises two horizontal jaws and a metal bar set vertically between.
-To use this tool, you simply need to tighten the jaws via the screw as needed; it’s easily adjustable for use on a range of projects.
+F Type wood working clamps are used when a secure grip is required for tasks such as gluing or screwing together two pieces of wood.
+The ‘F’ shape features two horizontal jaws and a metal bar that’s placed vertically in between.
+To use this tool, tighten the jaws via the screw, and is adjustable for a range of projects.

 A corner clamp is ideal for woodworking projects requiring a perfect 90-degree angle for corners.
 This would come in handy, for instance, if you plan on working with mitered wood pieces.